Why a Cast Iron Skillet is Your Best Camping Companion

 Pre-Seasoned = Ready to Go

-Our Pre-Seasoned Cast Iron Skillet is raw cast iron that’s already been treated with a layer of seasoning, meaning you can use it right out of the box.
+Crumble’s pre-seasoned cast iron skillet is raw iron that’s already been treated with a layer of seasoning, meaning you can use it right out of the box.
 Over time, that layer will build up and improve, giving you a naturally non-stick surface that’s completely chemical-free.
 It’s worth giving it a little TLC and seasoning now and then (especially after campfire use), but the more you cook with it, the better it gets.

 Our Pre-Seasoned Cast Iron Skillet doubles as a shmick-looking serving platter!